 We spent our first afternoon just chilling in the terrace and checking around the village.
 Just before dusk we went for a short hike to watch the sunset.
 Filband is famous for its over the cloud views but turns out this is nothing permanent.
 On our first day we were lucky to experience it and spent hours sitting on cliff tops contemplating the dramatic landscape before our eyes.

-On our second day we drove further down the mountains passing through quaint villages to the luscious green fields of Sangchal, where we went off for a hike.
-We marveled at valleys peppered with sheep grazing in pastures and quaint cottages sneaking out in every corner.
+On our second day in Filband, we drove further down the mountains passing through quaint villages to the luscious green fields of Sangchal, where we went off for a hike.
+We marvelled at valleys peppered with sheep grazing in pastures and quaint cottages sneaking out in every corner.
 The views only got better and better as we snaked our way through unspoilt nature with no one at sight.

 After a long hike we got back home and start preparing for the most delectable chicken barbecue.